DBinvent/rdbm/examples/versions/README.md

 You can do the same by defining a declarative model in the mutable YAML files, here is [an example](https://github.com/DBinvent/rdbm/blob/main/examples/schemas).

-[Rumba RDBM](https://www.dbinvent.com/rdbm/) allows you to mix both: declarative schema model in YAML files and plain-SQL scripts.
+[Schema Guard](https://www.dbinvent.com/rdbm/) allows you to mix both: declarative schema model in YAML files and plain-SQL scripts.
 Please refer to [Mixing SQL with YAML](examples/sql-and-yaml) example.

 ## Running the test